 Music directors and composers are often confused with each other since a lot of what they do overlap.
 However, they are not the same.

-The biggest difference between the two is that the former cherry-picks a composition to be renditioned on stage.
+The biggest difference between the two is that a music director cherry-picks a composition to be renditioned on stage.
 Whereas, a composer creates a piece of music from a blank canvas.

 A composer writes, arranges, and sometimes, even orchestrates his music, but a music director only chooses and orchestrates.

-Differences between a Music Director a Music Producer
+Differences between a Music Director and a Music Producer

 Producers work very closely with musicians, gathering and sharing ideas.
 A producer is involved in a piece of music from start to finish.

 Being a music director isn’t an easy job.
-They need to carry an authoritative aura around you in order to keep the whole thing together.
+They need to have a strong and assertive character to keep the whole thing together.
 Being a strong leader is important to take individual musicians and make them play as an ensemble.

-A music director should be able to multitask, manage time to a tee, make decisions under pressure.
-They need to be disciplined in order to maintain discipline and should always aim for perfection.
+A music director should be able to multitask, manage time to a tee, and make decisions under pressure.
+They need to be disciplined to maintain discipline and should always aim for perfection.

-Since everyone involved in a musical project looks up to the music director, it’s essential for the latter to have excellent verbal and written communication skills.
+Since everyone involved in a musical project looks up to the music director, the latter needs to have excellent verbal and written communication skills.
 This makes managing a group less difficult.